Mapimi Durango: A Treasure Trove of Natural Wonders

 - As to other capital cities of the states bordering Durango, Mapimi is 330 km from Saltillo; Zacatecas is 439 km away, Chihuahua 447 km, Culiacán 745 km, and Tepic 950 km

-- The distance between Mexico City and Mapimi is 1,055 km, so the most convenient route to go to the Magical Town from Mexico City is to take a flight to Torreón and, from there, finish the trip by land
+- The distance between Mexico City and Mapimi is 1,055 km, so the most convenient route to go to the Magical Town from Mexico City is to take a flight to Torreón and finish the trip by land

 Mapimi’s main attractions are related to the area’s legendary mining past and historical events in the town.